Knowledge base

 - Click the blue Attachment button (to attach the files to the message rather than sending a simple link to the files) then click the blue Insert button:

-Include an image in the body of the message
+Include an image in the body of your message

-To add an image to the message (in the middle of your message text), there are 2 options:
+To add an image to the message (in the middle of your message text, for example), there are 2 possibilities:

 - Drag/drop the image into the input interface (images over 10 MB will not be displayed but will be attached).